Sultaneous/gamzia/README.md

 #### Examples

-Example of creating a binary tree, isnerting 4 nodes (keys with data) into it, finding and updating them.
+Example of creating a binary tree, inserting 4 nodes (keys with data) into it, finding and updating them.
 ``` python
 from gamzia.datastructures import BinaryTree, TreeNode, TRAVERSALS